ramitak/data_1_checks/CL_Final_Project/README.md

 Clone down this repository on your machine

+Install visual studio code

 Install Python, Jupytor notebook.

 Install matplotlib

  You need to install pandas and numpy using
- !pip install pandas
+ !pip install pandas /
- !pip install numpy
+ !pip install numpy /
  !pip install matplotlib